Special Constabulary: Acceptance

 Historically, special constables were often looked down upon by regular officers and resented, as they were sometimes seen as "hobby bobbies" and not proper police officers.
 During the 1980s, specials were often considered to be preventing regular officers from earning overtime pay.

 A sizeable proportion of regular officers have served as special constables before joining the regular force, which is encouraged by recruitment departments.
 Most police forces will accept applications from the age of 18; and the minimum age to commence training is 17 years 9 months in Essex Constabulary and 17 years 6 months for Humberside Police.

+Association of Special Constabulary Officers

-The Association of Special Constabulary Officers was established as a registered charity to represent special constables in relation to terms and conditions and representation at various Home Office and College of Policing boards.
+The Association of Special Constabulary Officers (ASCO) was established as a registered charity to represent special constables in relation to terms and conditions and representation at various Home Office and College of Policing boards.
 ASCO has also represented special constables for welfare issues and supported them as a 'police friend' in misconduct cases.

+In 2025, it was reported that ASCO was attempting to have Section 50 of the Employment Rights Act 1996, amended to allow time off from work ('day jobs)' for special constables to carry out policing duties.